Wells Fargo Utilities And High Income Fund - Good Start, But Not Enough

 Source: Wells Fargo CEF Website

-On the fixed income side we see true to name, the bonds are predominately junk or "junkier" with a significant amount of bonds being rated B or lower.
+On the fixed income side, we see true to name the bonds are predominately junk or "junkier" with a significant amount of bonds being rated B or lower.

 Source: Wells Fargo CEF Website

 The fund's geographical allocation changes fairly frequently.
-As of the latest disclosures the holdings are largely North America-centric with a mere 7.5% in European assets and 4.1% in Asian holdings.
+As of the latest disclosures, the holdings are largely North America-centric with a mere 7.5% in European assets and 4.1% in Asian holdings.

 More than 99% of the fund's holdings are in developed markets.